Jean-Hubert Martin: Biography

 That same year, he was named curator of the French pavilion at the Sydney Biennale and became director of the Berne Kunsthalle, directed by Harald Szeeman 20 years before.
-It is the start of his career as director of European institutions: after working at the Berne Kunsthalle (1982–1985), he became director of the National Museum of Modern Art in Paris (1987–1990), artistic director of the Château d’Oiron (1991–1994), director of the National Museum of African and Oceanic Art (1994–1999), general director of the Museum Kunst Palast in Düsseldorf (1999–2006, the museum opened in 2001), and artistic director of the PAC (Padiglione d’Arte Contemporanea), in Milan.
+It is the start of his career as director of European institutions: after working at the Berne Kunsthalle (1982–1985), he became director of the National Museum of Modern Art in Paris (1987–1990), artistic director of the Château d'Oiron (1991–1994), director of the National Museum of African and Oceanic Art (1994–1999), general director of the Museum Kunstpalast in Düsseldorf (1999–2006, the museum opened in 2001), and artistic director of the Padiglione d'Arte Contemporanea (PAC), in Milan.

-Throughout the course of these experiences, he initiated some important exhibitions which significantly modified museology theory and practice, especially « A Pierre et Marie » (To Pierre and Marie – Curie), a participatory exhibition in 1982/84, « Magiciens de la Terre » (Magicians of the Earth) in 1989, « Art et publicité » (Art and Advertising) in 1990, « Altäre (Autels) » in 2002, « Africa Remix » in 2004.

-He developed his views in memorable biennales like « Universalis » in São Paulo in 1996 or « Partages d’exotisme » (Exotic Sharing) in Lyon (Rhones-Alpes Region in France) in 2000.
+Throughout the course of these experiences, he initiated some important exhibitions which significantly modified museology theory and practice, especially "A Pierre et Marie" (To Pierre and Marie – Curie), a participatory exhibition in 1982/84, "Magiciens de la Terre" (Magicians of the Earth) in 1989, "Art et publicité" (Art and Advertising) in 1990, "Altäre (Autels)" in 2002, "Africa Remix" in 2004.
+He developed his views in memorable biennales like "Universalis" in São Paulo in 1996 or "Partages d’exotisme" (Exotic Sharing) in Lyon (Rhones-Alpes Region in France) in 2000.

 In 2006, he was named Project Manager within the French National Museum system at the Culture and Communication Ministry.
 He occupied that position until 2010.

-Since then, he continues to develop his practice as an independent curator for internationally acclaimed exhibitions: « Dali » at the Centre Georges Pompidou in Paris in 2012, « Theatre du Monde » (Theatre of the World) at the Museum of Old and New Art in Hobart in Tasmania and at the Maison Rouge-foundation Antoine de Galbert in Paris in 2013 and « Le Maroc contemporain » (Contemporary Morocco), at the Institut du Monde Arabe in Paris in 2014.
+Since then, he continues to develop his practice as an independent curator for internationally acclaimed exhibitions: "Dali" at the Centre Georges Pompidou in Paris in 2012, "Theatre du Monde" (Theatre of the World) at the Museum of Old and New Art in Hobart in Tasmania and at the Maison Rouge-foundation Antoine de Galbert in Paris in 2013 and "Le Maroc contemporain" (Contemporary Morocco), at the Institut du Monde Arabe in Paris in 2014.

-He also directed the FRAME (French Regional & American Museum Exchange) in France in 2008 and 2009.
-He is currently president of the SAM award for Contemporary Art selection committee (since 2010), president of the Palais de Tokyo steering committee (since 2011) and president of the artistic, scientific and cultural council at the Cité de la Céramique (Ceramic museum) in Sèvres (since 2015).
+He also directed the FRAME (French Regional & American Museums Exchange) in France in 2008 and 2009.
+He is currently president of the SAM award for Contemporary Art selection committee (since 2010), president of the Palais de Tokyo steering committee (since 2011) and president of the artistic, scientific and cultural council at the Cité de la céramique (Ceramic museum) in Sèvres (since 2015).